 People join online communities for several purposes, such as sharing knowledge, socializing with each other, obtaining support for health-related issues, and developing software [1], [2].
 These online communities serve as important platforms for both work-related and personal concerns [1].
+The proper way of operating an online community is an important theme in the design of network services.

 What makes an online community successful?
 Why do some communities successfully grow over time while others do not?
 The answers to these fundamental research questions have important implications for administrators managing their communities, for members wanting to join active communities, and for designers of online community platforms wanting to provide better services to users [3].
 Unfortunately, many online communities die in the early stages of their lives [4].
 For instance, on Facebook, users create over 100,000 new communities per day, but 13% of them produce no content after the first day and 57% of them have stopped all activity within three months [4].
-Therefore, considerable effort by researchers in several disciplines, including computer human interaction [4]-[8], web science [9]-[11], and social science [12], [13], has been devoted to clarifying factors affecting the success of online communities.
+Therefore, considerable effort by researchers in several disciplines has been devoted